Celebrate the Children

 Our Philosophy

-Research identifies engagement, joint attention, as required in order for language and cognition to develop.
-We also know much more about how all kinds of learning occurs.
+Research identifies engagement and joint attention as required for language and cognition to develop.
+We also know much more about how all kinds of learning occur.
 We understand that we learn with our minds and our bodies.
 For example, we need to incorporate the understanding of how the ability to see things from different views supports the gestalt of what we are discovering and learning; how the ability to plan and sequence motor actions is related to initiating and sequencing ideas.
 This whole-body approach to learning is progressive but, at the same time, so fundamental in the world of developmental approaches to learning.
 When children learn to master and integrate their emotions, ideas, and bodies, the sky is the limit!

 Celebrate the Children uses the Developmental, Individual-Difference, Relationship-Based Intervention model (Greenspan-Wieder).